doctor112-1/decentralized-domain-name-system/protocol.md

 # Protocol

-This protocol uses TCP to send messages. !!!!Ports from 7000 to 7500 should be open.!!!!
+This protocol uses TCP to send messages.
 Each message must include a `version`.
 If the versions mismatch, they must drop each other.

 ## Messages